Peaj/peaj.github.io/_pages/education.md

   }
 </style>

-This page collects the open source education projects from the [GitHub repository search](https://github.com/Peaj?tab=repositories&q=education&type=public&language=&sort=) and links each one to its live version and source code.
+This is an overview of my educational open source projects

 <div class="education-project-list">
   {% for project in site.data.education_projects %}